-These days it seems like every mom with a young child at home is looking for tips for teaching preschoolers.
-It is no wonder because teaching younger students can often feel like stapling jello to a wall.
+These days it seems like every mom is looking for help teaching resistant learners at home.
+It is no wonder because teaching unengaged students can often feel like stapling jello to a wall.

 Part of the problem is that many parents believe homeschool life is supposed to look like traditional school except at home.
 And often, this is where the resistance to learning comes into play.

 How Do You Homeschool Resistant Learners?